Illa J: Early life

 Illa J grew up in a musical family.
 He is the younger brother of J Dilla, and is the son of Maureen Yancey, a former opera singer, and Beverly Dewitt Yancey, a jazz bassist.
 John Yancey was the youngest of four children including a sister (Martha) and two brothers (Earl and James).
 The family lived in a house near McDougall and Nevada, on the east side of Detroit.
 According to Slum Village founding member T3, before getting into music Illa J's main focus was basketball.
 In 2006, after the death of his brother, he decided to drop out of Central Michigan University, and continue the family's involvement with music.

 Career

 In 2008, he released his debut album, Yancey Boys on Delicious Vinyl Records.
 It is produced entirely by previously unused beats that were made by J Dilla and were left sitting at the offices of Delicious Vinyl over several years.
 Stones Throw Records released a digital instrumental version of the album in 2009.
 In the following year (2010), he quietly released a second EP entitled, 4 Past Midnite.
 In the year 2013, he followed with the album Evolution as Slum Village along with rapper T3 and producer Young RJ, and a collaborative album with Frank Nitt, entitled Sunset Blvd.
-In 2015, he released ILLA J on Bastard Jazz Records.
+In 2015, he released ILLA J on Bastard Jazz Records, which was produced by Potatohead People.
+Also in 2015, he joined the collective Torchlight Commission with A-Ro, Ishkan, Jeff Spec, Jon Rogers, Jules Chaz, LMNO, Moka Only, Mosaic, Mr. Brady, and Potatohead People.